NicholasSynovic/nicholassynovic.github.io/content/summaries/distinctive-image-features-from-scale-invariant-keypoints.md

 > Why should we care about this paper?

-We should care about this paper as it presents an efficient method for generating image featrues that are invariant to scale and rotation changes.
+We should care about this paper as it presents an efficient method for generating image features that are invariant to scale and rotation changes.
 This allows for images to be taken in arbitrary locations and at different locations to then be matched with similar objects in a different image.
-In other words, it presents an effiecient way of generating image features that can be used to compare how similar two images are regardless of scale and rotation differences.
+In other words, it presents an efficient way of generating image features that can be used to compare how similar two images are regardless of scale and rotation differences.

 ### Category

 > What type of paper is this work?

-This is an algorithms paper focused on image matching and retireval.
+This is an algorithms paper focused on image matching and retrieval.

 ### Context